lucacelee/discorss/README.md

 dotnet run
 ```
 ## Building from source
 To build the app, you need, as I mentioned in the previous section, the **.NET 9 SDK** installed on your system, which you can find at [Microsoft's website](https://dotnet.microsoft.com/en-us/download).
-Once you have ensured you have that by either installing, or using `dotnet --version` in your terminal.
-To begin with, clone the repository with Git, then `cd` into it and run `dotnet publish` to create a framework-dependant binary, or `dotnet publish --self-contained` to create a binary, that can be used without .NET installed on one's system.
+Once you have ensured you have that by either installing, or using `dotnet --version` in your terminal, clone the repository with Git, then `cd` into it and run `dotnet publish` to create a framework-dependant binary, or `dotnet publish --self-contained` to create a binary, that can be used without .NET installed on one's system.
 ``` bash
 git clone https://github.com/lucacelee/discorss.git
 cd discorss